georgjz/msx-cart-project-template/README.md

 make
 ```

 This will create a ROM file called `demo.rom` in the `build/` directory.
 You can load this ROM into a MSX emulator.
+You can change the ROM file name by modifying line 6 of the Makefile.

+The resulting ROM file will be a simple 16KB ROM.
+To change this, modify `src/include/MemoryMap.inc` to fit your needs.

 The Makefile will assemble all source files placed in the `src/` directory.
 Source files can be placed at arbitrary directory depth in `src/`.

 It will also automatically add all files that end with `*.inc` to the assembler's include file list.
 For example, if you move `src/include/MemoryMap.inc` to `src/others/include/MemoryMap.inc`, it will still work (there is a small issue; see below).

+After all source files are assembled by wla-z80, a simple Python script called `genmemmap.py` will generate a linker script `MemoryMap.cfg` for the linker wlalink to use.

 ## Example Code